kmsmith137/ch_frb_l1/MANUAL.md

     chunk.
 In this situation, the L1 server can crash even in its normal mode of operation, in the middle of sending a chunk of data from L1a to L1b.

-    One alternative to this "doomsday scenario", which we plan to use in the production L1 server, is to set l1b_pipe_timeout=0, but set l1b_buffer_nsamples to some reasonable value (say 4096, corresponding to a 4-second buffer).
+    In the production L1 server, we plan to set l1b_pipe_timeout=0, but set l1b_buffer_nsamples to some reasonable value (say 4096, corresponding to a 4-second buffer).
     This solution is suitable for a real-time search, since it puts a hard limit on how far L1b can fall behind in its processing (4 seconds) before it is considered an error.
 It only works on Linux, which is fine for the real L1 nodes, but can't be emulated on an osx laptop.

-    Another alternative, which is the only alternative to the doomsday scenario on a non-linux machine, is to set l1b_pipe_timeout to some reasonable value (a few seconds).
+    In subscale testing, I like to set l1b_pipe_timeout to seom reasonable value (a few seconds).
     In this configuration, there is no hard limit on how far L1b can fall behind cumulatively, as long as it calls PipedDedisperser.get_triggers() frequently enough.
-This configuration is suitable for subscale testing, and is used in all the toy L1 config file examples.
+This configuration is used in all the toy L1 config file examples.

-  - `l1b_pipe_blocking` (boolean, default=false): if true, then L1a's writes to the pipe
-    will be blocking.
+  - `l1b_pipe_blocking` (boolean, default=false).

+    If true, then L1a's writes to the pipe will be blocking.
     This has the same effect as setting l1b_pipe_timeout to a huge value.

-##### Miscellaneous parameters
+##### L1 config: miscellaneous parameters

   - `track_global_trigger_max` (boolean, default=false).